 187 survey responses were collected and 131 of them were directly usable, roughly representing a response of ~10-20% considering the number of emails sent by the Stakeholder Engagement Team and the collaborators who further disseminated it.
 The survey reached and elicited responses from many continental regions of the world (missing Oceania), with a majority of responses coming from Europe and a substantial proportion of answers coming from Africa.
-Figure 2 shows that the whole of Europe (41.1%) and the whole African continent (26.9%) represent overall approximately two-third of the responses from Serbia, Hungary, Kosovo, Macedonia and Poland) and West Africa (with responses from Senegal, Burkina Faso, Benin, Togo, Côte d'Ivoire, Cameroon, Niger) account for 10% and 19.3% of the total respondents, respectively.
+Figure 2 shows that the whole of Europe (41.1%) and the whole African continent (26.9%) represent overall approximately two-third of the respondents (68%).
+Inside these continents, the two focus regions Eastern Europe (with responses from Serbia, Hungary, Kosovo, Macedonia and Poland) and West Africa (with responses from Senegal, Burkina Faso, Benin, Togo, Côte d'Ivoire, Cameroon, Niger) account for 10% and 19.3% of the total respondents, respectively.